OpenVPN/openvpn/doc/man-sections/unsupported-options.rst

   Removed in OpenVPN 2.7.
 OpenVPN will always use ovpn-dco as the default driver on Windows.
 It will fall back to tap-windows6 if options are used that are incompatible with ovpn-dco.

+--use-prediction-resistance
+  Removed in OpenVPN 2.8.
+This option caused the Mbed TLS 3 random number generator to be reseeded on every call.
+It has been removed because this is excessive.